We may well be familiar with the expression that you can’t compare apples with oranges, but can you compare bananas with bananas?

 - Does the length of time that a banana is on the supermarket shelf affect it?
 To what extent do the supermarket’s on-shelf lighting and heating conditions affect the banana?

-- By processing a banana does it lose some of its benefits?
+- Does processing a banana lose some of its benefits?

-- By combining it with other foods does this affect the body’s ability to absorb its healthy constituents?
-Can the body extract the essential vitamins and minerals out of each separate food when they have been combined?
+- When combined with other foods, does this affect the body’s ability to absorb its healthy constituents?
+Can the body extract the essential vitamins and minerals from each separate food when they have been combined?
 Other animals tend not to mix their foods.
 They will generally eat a single food type in a single session.
 Is that more beneficial?

-- By mixing hot and cold foods does that have an effect?
+- Does mixing hot and cold foods affect the outcome?
 Could the hot food destroy some of the goodness in the cold food?

 - At what point in its ripening is it best to eat a banana in order to maximise its health benefits?